LoyolaChicagoBooks/introcs-csharp/rst/conditions.rst

 The simplest place to use conditions in a decision made with an ``if`` statement.

-We will consider more complicated conditions later, but this is a quick start.
+We will consider :ref:`More-Conditional-Expressions` later, but this is a quick start with the easiest ones.